 What is all this leading to?
 Yeah, you knew it. 🙂 My birthday is the 9th, next Monday, so beginning then I won’t anywhere but here, the newsletter, and email for 30 days.
 I want my focus to be my energy work, not falling into YouTube rabbit holes, or looking at ridiculously gorgeous bujo pics, or raging at what’s going on in the world for hours and hours.
 I need a break.
 That means on the desktop, too.
 I can only log into the sites I’ve chosen, once a day, no more.
 I’ve removed all apps except Signal from my phone (really!) and I know Twitter is going to be really, really difficult for me to give up, but it’s gone from my phone and tablet and promised myself that I won’t download it during the 30 days.
 Haven’t decided where or how I’ll get news, but I’ll figure it out before then.

 If you were to do this, what technologies do you consider vital?
 Would you be able to do a 30-day detox?
 Do you want to play along?

-And as always, I’m available for distance Hygge Lightwork sessions!
+And as always, I’m available for distance Hygge Energy Healing sessions!
 They are what brings my life joy, no question about it.
 Your feedback absolutely makes my day, sometimes my week!
 So please, don’t hesitate to purchase a session, or mention my work to that friend you have with fibro or chronic migraines; I can’t cure them, but I can help them feel better.
 And honestly, that means a lot when chronic pain is your life.